-Since the attack, my birds have been completely safe after building them a 10×10 predator proof enclosure.
-Unfortunately, that means their happy life of free roaming our acreage came to a screeching halt.
-To me, it meant never enjoying my birds out and about, it was now just a chore for their well being.
-Chickens live for the opportunity to scratch in the dirt and look for bugs, sunbathe in the morning sun, or finding that perfect spot for a dust bath.
+Since the attack, my birds have been completely safe after building them a 10×10 predator-proof enclosure.
+Unfortunately, that means their happy life of free-roaming our acreage came to a screeching halt.
+To me, it meant never enjoying my birds out and about, it was now just a chore for their well-being.
+Chickens live for the opportunity to scratch in the dirt and look for bugs, sunbathe in the morning sun, or find that perfect spot for a dust bath.
 Since confinement, I’ve noticed the overall health of my flock has not quite been what it was.

 Quality of Life

-Today I opened the gate and gave my flock the opportunity to live a happy life.
+Today I opened the gate and allowed my flock to live a happy life.
 After considering the risk, I decided being cooped up in 110+ would have the same outcome as a predator attack… both could mean a death sentence.
-I will do my part to protect them every way I can.
-They will be confined from dusk to late morning, but during the hottest part of the day they will be free to find comfort.
+I will do my part to protect them in every way I can.
+They will be confined from dusk to late morning, but during the hottest part of the day, they will be free to find comfort.